hojunieee/hojunieee/README.md

       3. Any real life struggle that is critical, expandable, and requires technology to be solved.

 - 🌱 I’m currently learning
-      1. Computer Vision.
-(Udacity)
+      1. Computer vision skills
-      2. Basic Machine Learning algorithm (Textbooks and Coursera)
+      2. Basic machine learning algorithms
       3. How to use git

 - 💞️ I’m looking to collaborate on anything that implements ML architecture on a real-life dataset.